Day 10: Roure 27th June

 St Sauveur sur Tinee in valley

-It's down hill on the road and for teh first time this trip we are now on the actual GR5, not a subset variance of it like the GR52, the GR51, the GR52A or the GR51C.
+Down the road to join the main GR5, not a subset like the GR52, the GR51, the GR52A or the GR51C.
 This is the main GR route from Nice to Lake Geneva.
-A few k down, we leave the road, and start walking down hill on a track that winds beneath La Roche, a bigger village than St Dalmas.
-Criss crossing the main road, we pass through several scattered small villages of La Bolline and Le Planet.
-The track follows a spur and on both sides there's deep gorges.
-We know we'll need to drop down soon and we do.
-Down a steep forested trail to the creek at the bottom, but then it's another 150 metre climb back up to the village of Rimplas.
+We walk beneath La Roche, a bigger village than St Dalmas and criss cross the main road passing through the small villages of La Bolline and Le Planet.
+The track follows a spur with deep gorges on both sides, then down a steep forested trail to the creek at the bottom.
+But then it's another 150 metre climb back up to the village of Rimplas where the town’s cold water fountain is most welcome.
+Time for a cup of tea, perched on the steps leading to the village.
+Graham's beginning to like tea, and Jenny settles for my chocolate and Graham's apple for morning tea.

 P1060588